JVMerlino/Myrddin/README.md

 -- Post is ON by default, as opposed to the winboard protocol.
 This is just for debugging convenience and it appears that a lot of engines do this anyway.

 General Notes:\
 -- Myrddin uses an "NNUE" architecture for position evaluation.
-The code was graciously provided by David Carteau (Orion).\
+The code was graciously provided by David Carteau (Orion) via the Cerebrum library.\
--- Myrddin's "very lazy SMP" implementation uses multiple secondary processes to fill the transposition, eval and pawn hash tables so the primary process can search deeper in the same amount of time.\
+-- Myrddin's "very lazy SMP" implementation uses multiple secondary processes to fill the transposition, eval and pawn hash tables so the primary process can search deeper in the same amount of time.
+SMP SUPPORT IS DISABLED IN v0.94.
+It may return in a future version.
 -- Myrddin uses Pradu Kannan's "magicmoves" code for move generation of sliding pieces.\
 -- Search is basic alpha/beta, with reasonable and generally conservative extensions and reductions.\
 -- Max search depth is 128. \